Signs You’re in a Relationship with Someone with Narcissistic Personality Disorder

 2. Too much self-entitlement

-A straightforward example of a narcissist showing their self-entitlement is through them being late to appointments and dates.
-Being late is okay provided that you have got a valid reason like a flat tire or a slight accident but, if you’re noticing your partner that they are usually late and their reason usually falls along the lines of “Nothing, I just felt like it.”
+Being late is okay provided that you have got a valid reason, like a flat tire or a slight accident, but if you notice your partner, they are usually late, and their reason usually falls along the lines of “Nothing, I just felt like it.”

 It’s a statement that shows a distinct lack of empathy, and if you notice this pattern in other parts of your life, it could be a clear sign that you are involved in a narcissistic personality disorder relationship, and you might want to step back.

-Setting a time for your dates is a way of establishing a rule, and a narcissist, who expresses arrogant self-entitlement means that they will step on these rules and not be bound by it.
-It’s worthless putting these boundaries and rules in place when in a Narcissistic Personality Disorder relationship just because the narcissist will break them all.
+It’s worthless to put these boundaries and rules in place when in a Narcissistic Personality Disorder relationship just because the narcissist will break them all.
 Why?
 Because they feel that they are above it and they won’t care about what you think.

 3. Emotional manipulation